tanghyd/spiir-pastro/README.md

 This method was used to install the application virtual environment on OzStar - Python/3.10.4 can be loaded using `module load python/3.10.4`, which comes with swig and m2crypto already compatible with the environment.

 Note that it appears that there is no wheel available for confluent_kafka on Python3.10 and so `pip install igwn-alert` will fail on this Kafka dependency.
-We would recommend downgrading to Python3.9, using Conda, or experiment with installing Kafka manually yourself.
+We would recommend downgrading to Python3.9, using Conda, or experiment with installing `confluent-kafka` manually yourself.
+See: https://github.com/confluentinc/confluent-kafka-python/issues/1219.

 ### Jupyter Kernel